Article in review:

 Myth #1: The CO2 laser is too powerful for dentistry or surgery.

 The electromagnetic spectrum illustrates that the CO2 laser wavelength (10.6 micrometers) actually carries less energy per quant than any of the other wavelengths used in dentistry.
 However, water molecules absorb this wavelength extremely well and, since oral soft tissue is 70-90% water, the CO2 laser wavelength is the one best absorbed by soft tissue.
-This means that the CO2 laser isn’t the most powerful, but instead has highly efficient wavelength for use in soft tissue in dentistry and surgery.
+This means that the CO2 laser isn’t the most powerful, but instead has a highly efficient wavelength for use in soft tissue in dentistry and surgery.

 Myth #2: CO2 lasers are not different from other lasers e.g. NIR diode lasers.